 Died 14 Sep 1941

 Commemorated on the Alamein Memorial, Egypt

-Hymen was born in 1919 in Johannesburg, South Africa to Louis and Sarah.
+Hymen was born in 1919 in Johannesburg, South Africa to Louis and Sarah Batzofin.
 He attended Jeppe High School for Boys where he is commemorated on their Roll of Honour.

-In 1939, when Hymen was twenty he travelled from South Africa to Britain and the ship manifest lists him as a civil engineer and draughtsman.
+In 1939, when he was twenty, he travelled from South Africa to Britain and the ship manifest lists him as a civil engineer and draughtsman.
 At the end of 1940 he married Christine James in Neath, Glamorganshire and their daughter Judith was born just after Hymen was killed in 1941 .